Psychology (PSYC) 356

 To receive credit for the course, you must complete all quizzes and assignments, receive a grade of 50 percent or better on the final exam, and a composite course grade of at least D (50 percent).
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Feist, J., & Feist, G. J. (2009).
-Theories of personality (8th ed.).
-New York: McGraw-Hill.
+Feist, J., Feist, G. J., & Roberts, T.-A. (2018).
+Theories of personality (9th ed.).
+New York: McGraw-Hill Education.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.